 The Wilson School Safety Plan is designed to provide information regarding the safety of students and staff in all situations.
 Wilson Elementary School has a Safety Committee made up of administration, teaching staff, a custodial representative, an administrative assistant, yard duty supervisors, and parent volunteers.
-With the assistance of California Safe Schools, the Wilson Safety Committee has adopted a comprehensive School Safety Plan most recently reviewed on November 1, 2022 The committee meets two times per year to review safety concerns and school procedures in an attempt to improve or enhance a safe school environment.
+With the assistance of California Safe Schools, the Wilson Safety Committee has adopted a comprehensive School Safety Plan most recently reviewed on September 27, 2023.
+The committee meets twice yearly to review safety concerns and school procedures to improve or enhance a safe school environment.
 The plan is reviewed each year for effectiveness and is adjusted as needed.
 Procedures to be followed in the event of any emergency at the school or as a result of a situation in the neighborhood that may impact the school site, school crisis procedures, evacuation plans, dress code, visitor policies, conduct code, and sexual harassment procedures, as well as provision of learning opportunities that promote tolerance and acceptance of differences, are outlined in this plan.
-Safety drills are scheduled throughout the school year to train students and staff to respond in case of emergency situations such as: fire, lockdown, earthquakes and evacuation of school buildings.
-Evacuation routes and pertinent information to assist officials to ensure student and staff safety are also included in the plan.
-Before and after school, the student Safety Patrol crosses students at various crosswalks around the school, and an adult crossing guard is at the busy intersection on Yosemite Blvd.
-There is an After School Program that begins at the end of the regular school day and is open until 6:00 pm.
-Students are supervised and receive academic support until they are picked up by their parent/quardians.
+Safety drills are scheduled throughout the school year to train students and staff to respond in case of emergency situations such as fire, lockdown, earthquakes, and evacuation of school buildings.
+Evacuation routes and pertinent information to assist officials in ensuring student and staff safety are also included in the plan.
+Before and after school, the Student Safety Patrol crosses students at various crosswalks around the school, and an adult crossing guard is at the busy intersection on Yosemite Blvd.
+An after-school program begins at the end of the regular school day and is open until 6:00 pm.
+Students are supervised and receive academic support until they are picked up by their parents/guardians.